shivaverma/Orbit/README.md

 ### Author: [Sathish Kumar](https://www.linkedin.com/in/sathish-kumar-elangovan-1a5379168/)

-The task to dodge the kangaroo from moving balls.
-Inbuilt `turtle` library is used to create the environment.
+The task to hit the dropping balls. `pygame` library is used to create the environment.

 <img src=Cannon/wall.gif width="400">